-The possession of, storage of, or use of any type of weapon on the campus of Bluefield State University is strictly prohibited.
+The possession of, storage of, or use of any type of weapon on the campus of Bluefield State University is strictly prohibited, except as permitted by the West Virginia Campus Self-Defense Act.
 Weapons are defined as firearms, knives, ammunition, destructive devices, fireworks, or other items which may injure, maim, cause damage to, or create fear within the campus of Bluefield State University or at any college activities or functions.